pablotejimenez/celara-challenge/README.md

 Implemented an .env file to handle sensitive data in the Playwright configuration file, and the test data configuration file.

-_Note: while the `.env` file is actually included in the project, it is a proof of concept in order to show how I would handle the secrets._

 ### It has some helpers

 The repetitive tasks are handled in a helper file that has commonly used methods.